OPEnSLab-OSU/Aggregating_autosampler/Code/sd files/readme.md

 Data.csv logs major milestones in the sampling routine.

 The first column of data.csv is the time.
-It is in unformatted Unix Epoch Time, meaning it shows up as a big number reprsenting the number of seconds since 1970.
+It is in unformatted Unix Epoch Time, meaning it shows up as a big number representing the number of seconds since 1970.
 To convert that big number into a human readable format, make a fourth column that uses this formula: